MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

 .. note::

-        Since you are prividing a preprocess trajectory with translation/rotational fit you can ignore the warning message:
+        Since you are providing a preprocess trajectory with translation/rotational fit you can ignore the warning message:
         ``WARNING   `wrap == False` may result in inaccurate calculation of membrane curvature.``